Blog

 I will not trust AI as a reliable source of Biblical information.

-I will use ChatBots to lookup Biblical information.
+I use ChatBots to lookup Biblical information.
 For example, “Where does [this character] appear throughout the Old Testament?”

 • Do to others